 Set up proxy:

 Linked Helper supports HTTP / HTTPS / SOCKS / SOCKS5 IPv4 proxy.
 There are no particular recommendations on where to buy proxy.
+As fore the type, you can choose Datacenter or ISP option (whatever is cheaper).
 We recommend using private ones to ensure there won't be any issues with logouts.

 We use proxies from these providers: